Cray-HPE/cray-pre-install-toolkit/README.md

-# Shasta Pre-Install Toolkit
+# CRAY Pre-Install Toolkit

-This repo contains the pre-install toolkit source, a kiwi description for building a JeOS ISO that can be used to boot an NCN for installation of the Shasta software stack.
+This repo contains the pre-install toolkit source, a kiwi description for building a JeOS ISO that can be used to boot an NCN for installation of the CRAY HPCaaS stack.

 ## Overview of repo contents